MicroPyramid/Django-CRM/docs/source/Forget Password.rst

 |  **Fig** Email Sent acknowledgement view

-|  When you check the mail you will recieve a email similar to the below figure.
+|  When you check the mail you will receive a email similar to the below figure.

 |  **Fig** Email recieved